Welcome To Hike Kamloops!

 Who We Are

-- I am a recent graduate from the Bachelor of Business Administration program at Thompson Rivers University – with a major in Marketing.
+- I graduated from Thompson Rivers University with a Bachelor of Business Administration with a major in Marketing.

 - I was born and raised in Kamloops but my love for hiking didn’t explode until I spent a summer working in the stunning Waterton Lakes National Park.